-First of all, let’s take a closer look at this RCS business.
-RCS Messaging is described as “a communication protocol between mobile-telephone carriers and between phone and carrier, aiming at replacing SMS messages with a text-message system that is more rich, provide phonebook polling and transmit in-call multimedia.”
-In short, RCS is a messaging service which operates like SMS, but offers more features for richer communications.
+First of all, let’s take a closer look at RCS.
+RCS Business Messaging is described as “a communication protocol between mobile-telephone carriers and between phone and carrier, aiming at replacing SMS messages with a text-message system that is richer, provides phonebook polling, and transmits in-call multimedia.”
+In short, it is a messaging service that operates like SMS but offers more features for richer communications.

 Similar to SMS, RCS will operate on telecom networks, offering the stability of the telecom network whilst also adding the features of other internet-based chat apps.
 Besides that, RCS will be similar to the popular consumer chat apps like Facebook Messenger or WhatsApp in the sense that it will be free to use by consumers.
 This whilst consumers are being charged for each sent SMS, either in money or data.

-For internet based channels to work, these require an active internet connection.
-And that is exactly why the traditional SMS channel still wins it over these chat apps in stability, reliability and security.
-So, RCS offers the stability of SMS and the free rich features of OTT chat apps.
+For internet-based channels to work, these require an active internet connection.
+And that is exactly why the traditional SMS channel still wins over these chat apps in stability, reliability, and security.
+So, this new channel offers the stability of SMS and the free rich features of OTT chat apps.
 But what does RCS have, that traditional SMS messaging doesn’t?

-Google is now working with mobile service providers, including CM, to bring RCS to business messaging.
-With RCS business messaging, businesses will be able to move beyond pure text messages to create branded, interactive messaging experiences.
-By joining Google’s Early Access Program for RCS business messaging, CM will be among the first to bring this enhanced messaging experience to our customers.
+Google is now working with mobile service providers, including CM.com, to bring this new type of messaging to business.
+With RCS Business Messaging companies will be able to move beyond pure text messages to create branded, interactive messaging experiences.